Feeding Bees in Winter

 Though active at lower temperatures I have found high population foraging in our apiary at 12 degrees celsius (53 fahrenheit) in March (Willow trees, Forsythia, Flowering Cherry).

 This means more flyable, foraging weather the further south you live and the more active the colony with the additional needed sunshine warming the hive and bees.
 The activity of the bees is directly linked to the number of hours of sunlight on the hives.
 For optimum colony health maximize the sun exposure on your hives (South to southeast exposure with minimal shade).
 We moved our apiary because it was surrounded by fast growing Black Locust, Willow and Cottonwood trees (Great pollen and nectar sources).
-Other than occasional bearding the hives didn't seem adversely affected by the extreme heat this summer (2021 - 40 celsius/ 100 fahrenheit). * Update: Unfortunately we had 3 times the normal rainfall this September followed by temperatures 3-4 degrees cooler than normal in October decreasing the available foraging time.
+Other than occasional bearding the hives didn't seem adversely affected by the extreme heat of the summer of 2021 ( 40 celsius/ 100 fahrenheit). * Update 2022: Unfortunately we had 3 times the normal rainfall this September followed by temperatures 3-4 degrees cooler than normal in October decreasing the available foraging time.
 Feeding may be essential for most.
 Check your winter food supply.

 Also effecting food availability and feeding in preparation for winter is whether you are in a rural agricultural or urban setting.
 The rural, agricultural areas in Surrey, Delta and the Fraser Valley tend to have extreme honey and brood production during crop blossoms but can suffer in the off season while the urban areas tend to have a more consistent food source availability throughout the foraging period (March - November) due to urban landscaping and irrigation.